Special Interest Music

 Practical musicianship/aural test

-Applicants are divided into groups of 10 to 14 and taken through a series of musical games and activities during which their musical aptitude is assessed by a panel consisting of 3 music teachers.
-Applicants will also complete a short, written aural test.
+Applicants are divided into groups of approximately 15 and taken through a series of musical games and activities during which their musical aptitude is assessed by a panel consisting of 3 music teachers.
+Applicants will also complete a short, written aural assessment.
 These tests do not require any knowledge of musical notation.

 Short individual performance